-TAS for VMs uses a blobstore to store the source code that developers push, stage, and run.
+TAS for VMs uses a blobstore to store the source code that enables you to push, stage, and run.

 For more information about how specific third-party blobstores can be configured, see Configuring File Storage for TAS for VMs.